Podcast Starter Kit: 7 Things You Need in 2023

 The outputs you get when recording your audio will only be as good as what goes into the microphone.

-When people can understand what you and any remote guests are saying, they will be more likely to stick around and listen to the entire duration of your podcast.
+When people can understand what you and any remote guests are saying, they will be likelier to listen to your podcast’s entire duration.

 Edit Your Audio Carefully

-While many all-in-one software platforms have built-in editing capabilities, it is still a good idea to go through your audio with a fine-toothed comb.
+While many all-in-one software platforms have built-in editing capabilities, going through your audio with a fine-toothed comb is still a good idea.

-At its basic, this usually involves removing any long pauses, ums, or ahhs.
+At its basic, this usually involves removing any long pauses, ums, or ahs.

-You can also use a noise reduction tool to help get rid of any background noise that may be present.
+You can also use a noise reduction tool to help eliminate any background noise that may be present.

 Invest In Quality Equipment

-Getting more downloads is not just about having interesting content; it is also about having high-quality audio.
+Getting more downloads is not just about having exciting content; it is also about having high-quality audio.

-People who can’t understand what you are saying because of poor sound quality will likely stop listening altogether.
+People who can’t understand your words because of poor sound quality will likely stop listening.

-As I mentioned, investing in quality equipment will help ensure your podcast sounds professional and will likely keep people coming back for more.
+As I mentioned, investing in quality equipment will help ensure your podcast sounds professional and will likely keep people returning for more.

 While you don’t have to have professional-grade equipment to get started (i.e., don’t let this stop you from getting started), it is something to consider as you grow your audience.